 Although no one is exactly sure why Raynaud’s phenomenon accompanies autoimmune disorders, doctors do know that there are a few that typically result in it: rheumatoid arthritis, scleroderma, and also lupus.

 The team that wrote the journal article noted, “This case illustrates a common presenting complaint to the ED [emergency department] with an unexpected final diagnosis.
 The symptoms could have been easily attributed to chronic pain from the initial trauma and repetitive stress and treated with analgesia.
 However, the presence of discoloration over the affected finger as well as the uninjured fingers should prompt the emergency physician to look for other causes.”

 Getting the appropriate diagnosis and care for Raynaud’s is crucial to treatment.
 If left untreated or unmonitored, Raynaud’s can lead to ulcerations of the fingers and eventually necrosis and gangrene.
 Ensuring you’re visiting the right physicians and making them aware of your entire history is key.

-Many Raynaud’s sufferers have found UNIQKNIT’s gloves to keep their hands warm when other gloves won’t.
-See our store here.
+Many have found UNIQKNITS™ gloves for Raynaud’s sufferers keep their hands warm when other gloves won’t.